Potsdam’s Sanssouci Palace

 Map of the Sanssouci gardens

 In keeping with Baroque style, Lenné arranged the park grounds along a straight main avenue.
 But instead of having the avenue run directly to the palace, he laid it out horizontally, beginning in the east and extending westward for a distance of about 1.5 miles.
 This idea of King Frederick’s was an unusual departure from the styles of the time.
-The main avenue begins with the obelisk on the right.

 View of main avenue with obelisk in the background